ctory1/database364/README.md

-Make sure you clone the reel-deal-database from git
+Make sure you clone the database properly

 do this by clicking the clone button and then copying the command into your terminal